hopr-framework/hopr/docs/documentation/developerguide/index.md

   such as how the header of functions and subroutines look like.
 * Chapter {ref}`developerguide/building_guide:Building the Documentation` describes how to build the html and pdf files locally before committing changes to the repository.
-* Chapter {ref}`developerguide/compiler:Compiler Options` gives an overview of compiler options that are used in PICLas and their purpose.
+* Chapter {ref}`developerguide/compiler:Compiler Options` gives an overview of compiler options that are used in HOPR and their purpose.
+* Chapter {ref}`developerguide/appimage:Building the AppImage Executable` described how an AppImage executable of HOPR is created.
 * Chapter {ref}`developerguide/examples:Markdown Examples` gives a short overview of how to include code, equations, figures, tables etc. in the user and developer guides in Markdown.